github/docs/content/authentication/troubleshooting-ssh/error-ssh-add-illegal-option----k.md

   ghec: '*'
 topics:
   - SSH
-shortTitle: 'ssh-add: illegal option -K'
+shortTitle: 'ssh-add: illegal option -- K'
 ---
 The `-K` option is in Apple's standard version of `ssh-add`, which stores the passphrase in your keychain for you when you add an ssh key to the ssh-agent.
 If you have installed a different version of `ssh-add`, it may lack support for `-K`.